duderstadt-lab/mars-docs/tutorials/MarsTo/open-a-Molecule-Archive-in-Python.md

 SingleMoleculeArchive = autoclass('de.mpg.biochem.mars.molecule.SingleMoleculeArchive')
 ```

 One has to specify the path where the Fiji application is located.
 If it is located in the application folder the path in the code is fine.
-Otherwise one has to
-check the location.
+Otherwise one has to check the location.

 **[Scijava](https://github.com/scijava/scyjava)** is needed to transform java class objects into python objects.
 The **[jnius package](https://github.com/kivy/pyjnius)** also helps to access Java classes. **[Numpy](https://numpy.org)** is essential for scientific computing. **[Pandas](https://pandas.pydata.org)** is a great tool to manipulate and analysis data sets. **[matplotlib.pyplot](https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.html)** and **[seaborn](https://seaborn.pydata.org)** are plotting libraries.

-### Load the archive
+**Load the Archive to the Jupyter Notebook**
+Next, one loads a specified Molecule Archive in the Jupyter Notebook.

 ```python
 # Here the archive is loaded.
 Add your file path here
 yamaFile = File('/Users/your_archive.yama')
 archive = SingleMoleculeArchive(yamaFile)
 ```
-Now one has to add the location of the yama archive which will be used for analysis.
+Now one has to add the location of the .yama archive which will be used for analysis.
 The file path has to be added in the code line.
 Just
 right click on the file and "Get Info" and there the file path will be written out.
 For testing purposes the ['TestVideo_archive_var.yama'](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Tutorial_files/TestVideo_archive_var.yama) can be downloaded from the [git tutorials repository](https://github.com/duderstadt-lab/mars-tutorials).

-### Get started with simple Operations
-After loading on the necessary packages for python and loading the file one can finally can work with the archive.
-The archive is specified as a "SingleMoleculeArchive".
-An extensive list of methods that can be called can be found **[here](https://duderstadt-lab.github.io/mars-core/javadoc/de/mpg/biochem/mars/molecule/SingleMoleculeArchive.html)**.
-In the next section the most commonly used ones are presented.
+**Get Started with Simple Operations**
+To start exploring the Molecule Archive in Python the most commonly used methods that can be called on it are presented.
+For a more extensive overview of all the methods available please visit the [JavaDocs](https://duderstadt-lab.github.io/mars-core/javadoc/).

-#### Get the Number of Molecules
+**Get the Number of Molecules**
 As a start, the number of molecules in the archive is read out.
 The method which will be used for that is called "getNumberOfMolecules()".
 ```python
 archive.getNumberOfMolecules()
 ```
 The notebook will print out the total number of molecules.
 So here a function from java is used inside of a python script.

-#### Get the UIDs
+**Get the UUIDs**
-If one wants to know all the UIDs from all your molecules the following line can be used.
+If one wants to know all the UUIDs from all your molecules the following line can be used.
 The method is called "getMoleculeUIDs()".
 ```python
 for UID in archive.getMoleculeUIDs():
     molecule = archive.get(UID)
     print(molecule.getUID())
 ```
-The notebook will display all the UIDs.
+The notebook will display all the UUIDs.

-#### Get single Molecule Entries from the Archive
+**Get single Molecule Entries from the Archive**
-There are two ways of excessing the data entries.
+There are two ways of excessing the data entries themselves.
 One can use the index from the archive.
 For example: excessing the first entry one can use the index "0" (indexing in Python starts with 0).
 ```python
 #get the DataTable for the molecule at index 0 as a pandas dataframe
 tableByIndex = _pandas.table_to_pandas(archive.get(0).getDataTable())
 tableByIndex
 ```
-One can also use the UIDs to excess certain molecules.
+One can also use the UUIDs to access certain molecules.
 Just copy and paste on of them into the following line of code.

 ```python
 #get the DataTable for molecule UID as a pandas dataframe